Home-Is-Where-You-Hang-Your-Hack/sensor.goveetemp_bt_hci/README.md

 **4. Restart Home Assistant:**

 - A second restart may be required to load the configuration.
-Within a few minutes, the sensors should be added to your home-assistant automatically (at least one [period](#period) required).
+Within a few minutes, the sensors should be added to your home-assistant automatically (at least two [period](#period) may be required.
+If the [period](#period) is set to a time greater than two minutes, at least four [period](#period) may be required).

 **5. If the entities are still not displaying data, a restart of the host device may be required.**

+### Troubleshooting and help

+Any questions or support should be asked on [this component's Home Assistant community post](https://community.home-assistant.io/t/govee-ble-thermometer-hygrometer-sensor/166696).

 ### Configuration Variables